camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 #### CIBA flow (Backend flow)

-The three-legged CIBA flow is necessary if Consumption Device and Authentication Device are different devices.
-If Consumption Device and Authentication Device are the same and this fact is known to the application, then it should be considered to use OIDC Authentication Code Flow instead.
-If the legal basis allows it e.g. because of a `purpose` that is based on `legitimate interest` then the API Consumer should use a [client credentials-based two-legged flow](CAMARA-Security-Interoperability.md#client-credentials-flow).

 Neither MSISDN nor ipport as User identifiers are considered sufficient for User authentication.
 Because consent status cannot meaningfully be checked without User authentication the Authentication Server MUST send a message to the Authentication Device.